Denhac/denhac-official-docs/conflict-of-interest-policy.md

 Even the appearance of a conflict of interest should be avoided, as it could undermine public support for the Organization.

 ### 3. To whom does the policy apply?
-This policy applies to all directors, officers and key persons (“you”) [^2] .
+This policy applies to all directors, officers and key persons (“you”).

 # II.
 Identifying Conflicts of Interest
 #### 1. What is a conflict of interest?
-A potential conflict of interest arises when a director, officer or key person, or that person’s relative[^3] or business:
+A potential conflict of interest arises when a director, officer or key person, or that person’s relative[^2] or business:
 - (a) stands to gain a financial benefit from an action the Organization takes or a transaction into which the Organization enters; or
 - (b) has another interest that impairs, or could be seen to impair, the independence or objectivity of the director, officer or key person in discharging their duties to the Organization.
 #### 3. In situations where you are uncertain, err on the side of caution and disclose the potential conflict as set forth in Section III of this policy.
 #### 4. A potential conflict is not necessarily a conflict of interest.
-A person has a conflict of interest only if the audit committee decides, pursuant to Section IV of this policy, that a conflict of interest exists.[^4]
+A person has a conflict of interest only if the audit committee decides, pursuant to Section IV of this policy, that a conflict of interest exists.

 # III.
 Disclosing Potential Conflicts of Interest
 1. You must disclose to the best of your knowledge all potential conflicts of interest as soon as you become aware of them and always before any actions involving the potential conflict are taken.
-2. Submit a signed, written statement disclosing all the material facts to the audit committee.
+2. Submit a signed, notrized, written statement disclosing all the material facts to to the treasurer or other individual as designated by the Chairperson of the Board of Directors.
-3. You must file an annual disclosure statement in the form attached to this policy.
-4. If you are a director, you must also file this statement prior to your initial election.
+3. You must file an annual disclosure statement.
+If you are a director, you must also file this statement prior to your initial election or apon re-elction.
-5. Submit the form to the chair of the audit committee.
+4. Submit the form to the treasurer or other individual as designated by the Chairperson of the Board of Directors.

 # IV.
-Determining Whether a Conflict of Interest Exists [^5]
+Determining Whether a Conflict of Interest Exists
 #### 1. After there has been disclosure of a potential conflict and after gathering any relevant information from the concerned director, officer or key person, the audit committee shall determine whether there is a conflict of interest.
 The director, officer or key person shall not be present for deliberation or vote on the matter and must not attempt to influence improperly the determination of whether a conflict of interest exists.
 #### 2. In determining whether a conflict of interest exists, the audit committee shall consider whether the potential conflict of interest would cause a transaction entered into by the Organization to raise questions of bias, inappropriate use of the Organization’s assets, or any other impropriety.
-#### 3. A conflict always exists in the case of a related party transaction – a transaction, agreement or other arrangement in which a related party [^6] has a financial interest and in which the Organization or any affiliate of the Organization is a participant. [^7]
+#### 3. A conflict always exists in the case of a related party transaction – a transaction, agreement or other arrangement in which a related party [^3] has a financial interest and in which the Organization or any affiliate of the Organization is a participant. [^4]
 #### 4. If the audit committee determines that there is a conflict of interest, it shall refer the matter to the board of directors (“board”).

 # V. Procedures for Addressing a Conflict of Interest